underscoreio/essential-scala/src/pages/implicits/instances.md

 ---
 layout: page
-title: Type Class Foundations
+title: Type Class Instances
 ---

 Type classes in Scala involve the interaction of a number of components.
 To simplify the presentation we are going to start by looking at *using* type classes before we look at how to *build them ourselves*.

 ## Ordering

-A simple example of a type class is the `Ordering` trait in Scala.
+A simple example of a type class is the [`Ordering`](http://www.scala-lang.org/api/current/#scala.math.Ordering) trait.
+For a type `A`, an `Ordering[A]` defines a comparison method `compare` that compares two instances of `A` by some ordering.
+To construct an `Ordering` we can use the convenience method `fromLessThan` defined the companion object.

 Imagine we want to sort a `List` of `Int`s.
 There are many different ways to sort such a list.
 For example, we could sort from highest to lowest, or we could sort from lowest to highest.
 There is a method `sorted` on `List` that will sort a list, but to use it we must pass in an `Ordering` to give the particular ordering we want.

 Let's define some `Ordering`s and see them in action.